 So, what can we learn from this experience?
 First of all: Mind-reading is something we all do, all the time.
 It is built into our DNA.
 However, we would do well to constantly remind ourselves that they are just speculations.
 And we can consider how important it is to find out if a mind-read is true.
 In Joe’s case it was obviously very important.
 In other circumstances we may realise that we might be right or we might be wrong, and leave it at that.

 So, how did Joe do, following this conversation?
 Very well actually, he instantly became his old self and there was no further need for leadership coaching.

 This is the second of three posts talking about how we tend to speculate in different time dimensions.
-Click here if you want to read about this phenomenon in the past.
-If you don't want to miss the one about the future where a person's career was at stake, I suggest you scroll down and subscribe.
+Click here if you want to read about this phenomenon in the past and here if you want to read about the future.

 The clients who reach out to me are managing directors, management teams, and executives who want to realise the potential in their organisations and accomplish extraordinary results.
 They reach out to me because of my ability to transform individuals, teams, and organisations.